Senior Palestinian militant dies of cancer in Israeli jail

 "Thank God, I and his brothers were able to see him and pay him farewell," she said, adding that she hoped his body would be released for burial.

+Ismail Haniyeh, the political chief of the rival Islamist Hamas group, mourned Hmaid's death in a statement as "a crime that will not go unpunished."

-(Reporting by Nidal Almughrabi in Gaza and Ali Sawafta in Ramallah; Editing by Robert Birsel)
+(Reporting by Nidal Almughrabi in Gaza and Ali Sawafta in Ramallah; Editing by Robert Birsel and Tomasz Janowski)

 ((nidal.almughrab@thomsonreuters.com; 00970599401958; Reuters Messaging: nidal.almughrabi.reuters.com@reuters.net))